matthiasmeissen/electronics-playgrounds/51-tof-sensor-250629/readme.md

 This is how much time you allow the sensor for a single measurement (in microseconds).
 - Longer budget (e.g., 200000 for 200ms) -> Higher accuracy, better range, but slower readings.
 - Shorter budget (e.g., 20000 for 20ms) -> Faster readings, but less accuracy and reduced range.

+The signal has to be smoothed to be useful.